Assessing UML Diagrams by GPT: Implications for Education: Results

-\textbf{Findings:} In assessing UML use case diagrams, the accuracy of ChatGPT is greater than 82.5\%, particularly in recognizing relationships between actors and use cases (UC3 and UC4).
-However, overstrictness and wrong identification are the main factors affecting its grading consistency, especially in identifying actors and use cases (UC1 and UC2).
+\textbf{Findings:} In assessing UML use case diagrams, the best performance of GPT is to grade the relationship between actors. \textit{`Overstrictness'} and \textit{`Wrong Identification'} are two main factors that undermine the grading consistency of GPT with human experts.
+The former mainly occurred in identifying actors and use cases with UC1 and UC2 respectively, and the latter was the most reported in evaluating the relationships between identified actors and use cases with UC4.